charbelkhabbaz/Khawarizme_workshop_Sales_Dashboard/README.md

 1- Download and install Power BI Desktop.

-2- Open the Power BI project file: Shopify_Sales_Analysis.pbix.
+2- Open the Power BI project file: Shopify_Analysis.pbix.

 3- Go to Transform Data and update the file path to correctly point to the Excel data source on your local machine.